 Where to go in Italy with a baby?
 You can pretty much go anywhere in Italy with a baby.
 As an expat in Italy, I’ve traveled to many spots around the country and found it all possible if you adjust your expectations.

-Big cities are easily accessible with trains and smaller towns like those in Tuscany, can be reached by car.
+Big cities are easily accessible by trains and smaller towns like those in Tuscany, can be reached by car.
 Traveling with a baby to Italy is easier than you think!

 Babies and very young children don’t require tickets to museums and they ride on public transport for free.